• godelski a month ago

 Curious tool but not what I would call accurate.

-• sdeframond 11 hours ago
+• sdeframond a month ago

 Such results are inherently limited because a same word can have different meanings depending on context.